vanilla-reforged/vmangos-docker/README.md

 ./script/
 ```

-Cron output logs are also written directly into this directory beside their corresponding scripts and should be ignored by Git with:
+Cron output logs are written beside their corresponding scripts.

+Add the following to `.gitignore`:

 ```gitignore
 script/*.log